Country Profile: Comoros

 Environment

-Environmental challenges in Comoros include deforestation and soil degradation, primarily driven by agricultural practices.
-The country is committed to various international environmental agreements aimed at promoting sustainable development and protecting biodiversity.
+Comoros faces significant environmental issues, including deforestation and soil degradation, exacerbated by agricultural practices.
+The islands are party to several international environmental agreements aimed at addressing these challenges.

 Transportation